Get an early start

 Our best advice, get an early start, and try to arrive when the site opens in the morning.
 Spend mornings at the most popular sites when kids are fresh, take a break, in the afternoon, visit less crowded sites and museums, and stop into gelaterias.

 Mondays – Planning your time in Rome, some museums are closed on Mondays, such as all four Roman National Museums (Palazzo Massimo alle Terme, Baths of Diocletian, Crypta Balbi, Palazzo Altemps), Baths of Caracalla, Villa Giulia National Museum (Etruscan goodies), Tomb of Cecilia Metella on the Appian Way.

-Sundays – The Vatican Museums (including the Sistine Chapel) are closed on Sundays, and other days during the year.
-Check out the calendar.
+Sundays – The Vatican Museums (including the Sistine Chapel) are sometimes closed on Sundays, and other days during the year.
+Check out Info.